Here’s another poem from my 20-something year-old archives, freshly dusted off.

 —and fused with the air around.

-Something stirred from deep within.
+Something stirred me, deep within.

 Boom of thunder, soft spring rain: